 When you’re roaming the unbeaten path, there’s no substitution for a GoPro.
 Although it’s praised mostly for its 4K video recording capabilities, the GoPro Hero8 Black also snaps decent photos.
 It’s not as flexible as other action cam options given its single focal length and noted lack of manual controls, but you’re still afforded a respectable suite of customizable settings to match your scene.
 And don’t forget, that includes underwater shots.
 Alongside dust and shock resistance, you can submerge the GoPro Hero 8 in waters up to 33 meters deep, ideal for capturing modest aquatic adventures.

 The GoPro Hero 8 includes the company’s HyperSmooth 2.0 image stabilization, and while it can’t deliver gimbal-level stability, you’ll be surprised how much camera shake it eliminates.
 That means you can simply strap one to your helmet or chest strap, hit the road, and then share your exciting life with built-in live streaming and cloud uploads.

 Best 360-Degree Camera: Vecnos IQUI

-The trade-off, unsurprisingly, is that the Vecnos IQUI can’t deliver epic image quality like some larger, more expensive alternatives, but it does a fair job with its three primary lenses and single upwards lens.
-If you’re looking for a 360-cam for casual usage, this might be the one for you.
+Given the emphasis on size, it’s no shock that the Vecnos IQUI can’t produce image quality on par with larger, pricier models, but it does a fair job with its three primary lenses along with one pointed upwards.
+It’s still very niche, but if you’re looking for a 360-degree camera, this one has big perks.
 As Gizmodo’s Andrew Liszewski writes:

 “The IQUI is a compelling redesign of camera technology that most consumers have probably forgotten about, and it genuinely solves some of the problems that made them forgettable in the first place.
 But $300 is a lot to spend for what is probably most consumers’ second or third camera, particularly when the technology is still kind of a novelty.”